elegant-scipy/elegant-scipy/markdown/preface.markdown

 This can substantially reduce your user base and thus the success of your software.
 In science, this could mean fewer citations.

-For more help choosing a license, you might like to check out the Choose a License website http://choosealicense.com/.
+For more help choosing a license, see the [Choose a License website](http://choosealicense.com/).
 For licensing in a scientific context, we recommend this blog post by Jake VanderPlas, Director of Research in the Physical Sciences at the University of Washington, and all around SciPy superstar: http://www.astrobetter.com/the-whys-and-hows-of-licensing-scientific-code/.
 In fact we quote Jake here, to drive home the key points of software licensing.